Economics 326 — Introduction to Econometrics II

 The real line is split into two regions: acceptance region and rejection region (critical region).

-When T is in the acceptance region, we accept H_{0} (and risk making a Type II error).
+When T is in the acceptance region, we do not reject H_{0} (and risk making a Type II error).

 When T is in the rejection (critical) region, we reject H_{0} (and risk making a Type I error).

 Unfortunately, the probabilities of Type I and II errors are inversely related.
 By decreasing the probability of Type I error \alpha , one makes the critical region smaller, which increases the probability of the Type II error.
-Thus it is impossible to make both errors arbitrary small.
+Thus, it is impossible to make both errors arbitrarily small.

 By convention, \alpha is chosen to be a small number, for example, \alpha =0.01,0.05, or 0.10.
 (This is in agreement with the econometrician carrying the burden of proof).